ShyamVarsani/WACTF2-Writeups/WACTF2 Forensics.md

 All binwalk had shown here was that this file was a POSIX tar archive, but what had caught my eye was the "imation.txt".
 I spent the next half hour trying to see if i could find the *imation.txt* in the .tar file.

-I then pestered the don @Snide during Pizza time on Day 1 (props for creating this challenge).
+I then pestered the don @SnidePiano during Pizza time on Day 1 (props for creating this challenge).
 I  attempted to ask for any hints, and he told me to _Try Harder_ && _Look at it differently dude_.
 I then tried a bunch of things to avail, until I realized that I hadn't done the most basic of stuff with the .tar archive.

 I then went to `strings` the .tar file, where I found the following: